2026 March break Day camp: Pre-registration for current clients opens Jan 1st at 9 am, Registration for everyone opens January 4th at 12 pm.

 Can the parents watch?

-Parents are invited to the end of the week show on Friday of every week at the end of the day.
-As for watching during other times, it is often a distraction for the child if the parent stay to watch the lesson, but as long as the parent is discreet we are flexible on this.
-Parents are not permitted to enter the day camp area.
+Parents are invited to the end-of-the-week show on Friday of every week at the end of the day.
+As for watching during other times, it is often a distraction for the child if the parent stays to watch during the training and is not usually recommended.

-Yes, on condition that the child him or herself is comfortable in a group setting with younger children.
+Yes, on the condition that the child/teen themselves is comfortable in a group setting with younger children.

 How can my teen apply to be a volunteer at the camp?

 If your teen is 15 years + and is interested in assisting with teaching at the camps, they must write their own letter of intention via email outlining their interest and their training/work experience in the circus field and describe which circus art forms they have specialized in.
 They must include which weeks they are available.
-They must be available for one full week at a time 9 am to 4 pm.
+They must be available for one full week at a time from 9 a.m. to 4 p.m. and attend a mandatory training.

 Can I pay in installments?